Untangling the Web: Dividing Co-Ownership of Property

 The Solution.
 There are two chief remedies when addressing these problems.

 The first, and most powerful, is partition.
-Partition is a legal remedy which allows one or more co-owners to divide or liquidate the co-owned real estate into the respective interests of each owner, and the allocation of related claims, such as rent, as discussed below, taxes, repairs, and waste.
+Partition is a legal remedy that allows one or more co-owners to divide or liquidate the co-owned real estate into the respective interests of each owner, and the allocation of related claims, such as rent, as discussed below, taxes, repairs, and waste.

 The partition process is completely provided for in Pennsylvania’s Rules of Civil Procedure, with every step of the process outlined.
 Nevertheless, attorneys who are not familiar with this process often completely overlook this step-by-step guide provided by the court’s own procedural rules.